chaserx/listeningpost/README.md

 Main goal: create an application that estabilishes an IoT device endpoint for said devices to POST data.
 Output from these devices can be watched by associated devices.
 Message POSTs can trigger one or more webhooks.

-In this way, _listeningpost_ could act as a signal amplifier.
+##### some planned features

-- simple user/password auth including token auth
+- simple user/password auth including token auth with JWT
 - RESTful API for users, devices, messages, webhooks
 - create device at /devices
-- accept POST to /devices/abc-123-xyz-pdq
+- accept message for a device via POST to /devices/abc-123-xyz-pdq/messages
-- GET data feed at /devices/abc-123-xyz-pdq
+- GET data feed at /devices/abc-123-xyz-pdq/messages
+- send optional filter to limit return of messages
 - prep for update to Rails 5 on release
 - build CLI app possibly in Go